 Too many books and not enough time to read them, makes that a necessity

 I am open to reading books offered by authors, publishers or via reviewing websites and will always give an honest opinion to my experience reading it.

-I purchase most of my books as eBooks primarily via Amazon Kindle so the majority of links will go to the Amazon or Goodreads websites.
+I purchase most of my books as eBooks primarily via Amazon Kindle which explains why the majority of links go to the Amazon or Goodreads websites.